'Lowest of lows': Anti-vaxxers protest outside schools, 'scaring' children

-Anti-vaccination protesters have gathered outside Christchurch schools with at least one school reporting behaviour to police.
+Anti-vaccination protesters have gathered outside Canterbury schools, with at least one school reporting behaviour to police.

-One outraged parent of a Christchurch student said the protesters "scared" children who were walking past.
+One outraged parent of a North Canterbury student said the protesters "scared" children who were walking past.

 "The kids were scared having to walk past them.
 It's the lowest of lows bringing kids into it at their safe place," the parent said.